 How to Design High-Impact Pricing Strategies

 We recently hosted HelloAdvisr CEO Ed Lee for an exclusive conversation on pricing with founders from M13’s portfolio.
-A growth consultancy working with startup leadership teams, HelloAdvisr draws on experience from industries including e-commerce/retail, software, and consumer goods.
+A growth consultancy working with startup leadership teams, HelloAdvisr draws on extensive experience from industries including e-commerce/retail, software, and consumer goods.

-Having previously held leadership roles with LG Electronics and Simon-Kucher & Partners, Ed shares a framework for designing high-impact pricing strategies.
+Having held leadership roles with LG Electronics and Simon-Kucher & Partners, Ed shares a framework for designing high-impact pricing strategies.

 Get Ed’s answers to some top questions about pricing and pricing models, or watch the full webinar for his comprehensive deck and insights: